Elimination and Effective Utilization of Food Loss

 Promoting Effective Utilization

-The Kewpie Group is committed to the effective use of food resources through various initiatives.
+The Kewpie Group is working on various initiatives in collaboration with stakeholders to make effective use of food resources.

 The Kewpie Group is engaged in finding ways to make effective use of the unused parts of vegetables used in the processing of salads and delicatessen foods.
 These unused portions include the core, calyx, outer leaves, and peel.